 The EV Sector Gold Rush: Invest in “Picks and Shovels”

-Just a year ago, most investors didn't know anything about EV cars or the fast growing EV charging station industry.
+Just a few years ago, most investors didn’t know anything about EV cars or the fast-growing EV charging station industry.
 That was until Tesla entered the public eye and racked up an impressive 700%+ return for Tesla shareholders in 2020.

 Nowadays, every major outlet covers new and upcoming EV makers in search of the next Tesla.
 The truth is many of these new EV makers will fail or dilute their shareholder base in a futile attempt to increase their production output.

-There's a strong bullish case to ignore many of these newer EV SPACs and focus on the picks and shovel sellers of the EV industry, EV charging station companies.
+There’s a strong bullish case to ignore many of these newer EV companies and focus on the picks and shovel sellers of the EV industry, EV charging station companies.

 However, people who sold picks and shovels to these ambitious gold miners became millionaires.
 Instead of picking and choosing which EV maker will thrive, why not invest in “picks and shovels” and profit handsomely?
 EV charging stocks offer massive upside with limited downside risk if you invest in companies with a robust number of charging ports, growing subscriber base, solid management team, and growing EV charging footprint.